-Advanced Manual Techniques in Lumbar Spine Lubbock TX Oct 2022
+Advanced Manual Techniques of the Lumbar Spine Lubbock TX Oct 2022

 ~8 Contact Hours

 This hands-on course provides a unique experience to learn & practice advanced manual techniques, specifically created to effectively assess and treat movement dysfunctions and musculoskeletal pain generators.
 This course can be also taken in support of the Lumbar Spine NEXT course to meet certification requirements.

 Instructors will emphasize on mastering manual approaches.
 All associated theory and interpretation of findings are included in the online, hybrid and NEXT courses so participants can dedicate this 8-hr course to practice hands-on skills.
 Nevertheless, instructors will reinforce these concepts as they perform the specific techniques.

 Contact firstname.lastname@example.org to verify approval in your state.
 Please contact us if you hold a Florida license.